 Do the names Elias Howe or Isaac Singer mean anything to you?
 If you’ve ever taken a Home Ec course (or even worn clothing, for that matter) they should — those two gentlemen are credited with the invention of the modern sewing machine.
 While the wheel, telephone, and personal computer get a lot of the glory for changing how humans live, the sewing machine is somewhat of an unsung hero.
 Without it, however, we’d still be squinting to thread needles and stitching together our shirts and suits by hand.
 Whether you want a simple set of curtains to block out the bright sun and the neighbors’ prying eyes, or you just aren’t satisfied by shopping off the rack, sewing machines are handy appliances that deserve accolades.
 Dream up some custom couture and celebrate National Sewing Machine Day this June 13.

-How to Celebrate National Sewing Machine Day
+National Sewing Machine Day Activities

 1. Sew something for charity

 There are people who don’t have enough clothes to wear, shelter animals who need warm snuggly blankets for their crates, and children who would love a handmade stuffed animal to cuddle at night.
 So why not put your skills to good use and sew something that will be truly appreciated?

 2. Connect with your fellow crafters